Islam is the fast-growing religion in the world, and has been

 There are three barriers that I often hear when talking to Muslim converts: One, they’re stressed about how their family would react; two, they can’t afford this wardrobe change; and three, they feel like they’re not a good enough Muslim.

+(We also asked converts what are their biggest challenges upon becoming Muslim.
+Here is what they had to say.)
 First, bringing [converts] into a community and lending an ear would be great.
 Sometimes religion can unfortunately divide a family.
 Without the support of those you love, it’s difficult to grow in your deen.
 Just inviting them to a social event or dinner at your house is helpful.
 Do not overwhelm them.
 Encourage conversation about things other than dawah (as this can often make a new Muslim wonder if Muslims talk about other things in life) but leave the floor open for them to ask questions.

+(For more helpful tips about how born Muslims can help those who are new(er) to Islam that go beyond initial hugs and Mubaraks, read this article.)
 Second, if you’re able, donate clothes.
 Twice a year, look through your closet.
 Have you picked up that hijab color in months?
 No?
 Someone could probably use it, and you wouldn’t miss it.
 Did you get a modest dress that doesn’t fit you anymore or is no longer your style?
 Surely, someone will feel gorgeous in it.

 Mara wears a neutral color hijab that picks up the neutral-colored motifs on her abaya.